Korea Itinerary: Discover Hidden Gems in 7 Days

 Winter (December to February): If you love snow, this is a good time to experience Korean culture.

 Try skiing in the mountains or enjoy Korean BBQ.
 Seoul’s city lights are magical.
-Don’t miss a visit to N Seoul Tower for stunning views.
+Don’t miss a visit to N Seoul Tower for striking views.

 Use public transport like the subway, high-speed KTX train, and express trains for ease of travel.